Why Do You Need a Web Copywriter?

 How Do You Make Their Lives Better?

-To make a connection with an anonymous surfer, assuming they’ve found your website, you need to have a strong grasp of exactly how your product or service can make their life better.
+How do you make a connection with an anonymous surfer, assuming they’ve found your website?
+Well, you need to have a strong grasp of exactly how your product or service can make their life better.
 Does it save them time or money?
 Take an onerous task off their hands?
 Provide specialist expertise they can’t find anywhere else?

 Your customers are the best source of this information.
 Their testimonials, reviews and feedback will help you pinpoint the things they love about what you do.
 This intelligence forms the backbone of effective web copy.